Day Eight: ¿Y Si Me Suelto?

 Artist Statement

 This painting emerged slowly, without a preliminary sketch and without a fixed outcome.
 I worked in layers of blue, violet, and green, allowing the horizon to surface rather than be imposed.
-What appears as landscape is less geographic than somatic.
+What appears as landscape is less geographic than body-based.
 It reflects how place is held in the body after extended solitude.

 The darker band across the upper plane suggests mountain or shoreline, yet it resists precision.
 This lack of sharpness matters.
 Memory rarely preserves edges.
 It holds tone, atmosphere, and emotional temperature more than cartographic accuracy.
 The water below carries movement through colour rather than line, mirroring how stillness and motion coexist within reflective practice.